timescale/docs/quick-start/ruby.md

     Completed 200 OK in 917ms (Views: 10.4ms | ActiveRecord: 682.9ms | Allocations: 4542)
     ```

-1. Connect to TimescaleDB `tsdb` database using psql:
+1. Connect to the `tsdb` database using psql:

     ```bash
     psql -x <SERVICE_URL>
     ```

-1. View the entries in the TimescaleDB `tsdb` database:
+1. View the entries in the Timescale `tsdb` database:

     ```sql
     SELECT * FROM page_loads ORDER BY created_at DESC;